Why Healthcare Advocacy Is Important

 Empower Patients Through Healthcare Advocacy

-Healthcare advocacy can supply comfort, empowerment, and support to patients during challenging times.
+Healthcare advocacy can comfort, empower, and support patients during challenging times.
 Given the complex nature of today’s healthcare system, patients deserve people with expertise in their corner.
 Cultivating the skills and knowledge needed to guide and advocate for patients effectively requires the right education.

 Learn more about how an Online Master of Health Administration from Tulane University prepares graduates to help patients navigate the healthcare system and promote their rights.